masteringmodernpayments/book/state_and_history.md

 ## State Machines

 The first step of tracking is to turn each transaction into a *state machine*.
 A state machine is simply a formal definition of what states an object can be in and the transitions that can happen to get it between states.
 For example, consider a subway turnstile.
 Normally it's locked.
 When you put a coin in or swipe your card, it unlocks.
 Then when you pass through or a timer expires, it locks itself again.
-We could model that like this:
+We could model that like this, using a gem called [AASM][aasm]:

 ```
 class Turnstile